 RCIA is a shared journey through a sacramental process experienced in community with other adult seekers like you and the larger community of MHR.
 The journey begins with an extended period of inquiry created to give every individual an opportunity to discern their readiness and desire to continue.
 It also allows individuals time to prepare for their commitment to the process of Catholic initiation.
 The classes focus on spiritual formation and prayer, the sacraments and liturgy, Church teachings and doctrine, and an overview of Catholic Social Teaching prescribing the work of service and justice.

-Classes begin in the fall and conclude with the sacraments of initiation (Baptism, Confirmation and Eucharist) celebrated at the Easter Vigil.
-Classes are held on Wednesday evenings from 7:00pm to 8:30pm in the parish rectory.
+Sessions begin in the fall and conclude with the sacraments of initiation (Baptism, Confirmation and Eucharist) celebrated at the Easter Vigil.
+Sessions are held on Wednesday evenings from 7:00pm to 8:30pm in the parish rectory.

 If you are interested, please email email@example.com or contact the parish office at 415.863.6259.
 We look forward to meeting you.